Outdoor Conservation Tips

 Replace Old and Inefficient Sprinkler Heads with Efficient Rotating Nozzles.

-It's easy, fun and will help you optimize your sprinklers for your specific plants.
+It is easy, fun and will help you optimize your sprinklers for your specific plants.
+Use the landscape watering calculator at www.waterwisesb.org as a guide to adjust your irrigation schedule.

 Choose Native Plants and Use Water-Smart Landscaping Design.